tau31/air-berlin/README.md

 are impacted during new years eve fireworks.

 ### PLAN:
-- import data via wrapper around openweather api (R or Rust)
+- import data via wrapper around openweather api
 - viz using ggplot2

+Well, the data does not show any apparent effect of fireworks on air quality.
+Maybe with more granular data, it would show more sensitivity?

+Good to learn how to interface with openweather api !